 There are, I should note, marvelous henchmen here, to wit Prowler, Tombstone, Scorpion, Norman Osborn, a/k/a the Green Goblin, and a female version of Doctor Octopus, Olivia “Liv” Octavius.
 (That’s one I’ve never encountered before).
 Each has a great animation style and even when they’ve not got many lines, a distinctive voice.
 I want several of them as high quality action figures!

 Enough about the story though, let me finish by stressing how good the voice acting is.
-Over at File 770, a gathering place for sf and fantasy fandom, there’s been a lively conversation about if voice acting is true acting.
+Over at File 770, a gathering place for sf and fantasy fandom, there’s been a lively conversation about whether voice acting is true acting.
 I of course hold that it is.
-Shameik Moore, who voices Myles here, does an absolutely perfect job of creating of a young, teen male who’s generally certain of himself but is now way in over his head but who figures out what to do.
-If I close my eyes, he sounds like the early teens Afro-Latin teen he’s supposed to be.
-Likewise everyone else from from Nick Cake (Spider Noir) to Brian Tyree Henry as Jefferson Davis, his policeman father who despises Spider-Man, and Lily Tomlinson as Aunt May are perfect for their roles, complementing the spot-on animation in a way one always hoped for but rarely accomplished.
+Shameik Moore, who voices Miles here, does an absolutely perfect job of creating of a young teen male who’s generally certain of himself but is now way in over his head but who figures out what to do.
+If I close my eyes, he sounds like the Afro-Latin early teen he’s supposed to be.
+Likewise everyone else from from Nick Cake (Spider Noir) to Brian Tyree Henry as Jefferson Davis, his policeman father who despises Spider-Man, and Lily Tomlin as Aunt May are perfect for their roles, complementing the spot-on animation in a way one always hoped for but rarely accomplished.

 So is it perfect?
 Oh yes.
 And I eagerly await the the Spider-Man Multiverse sequel as there’s unlimited possibilities for them to play around with.
 Certainly even Spider-Ham should get his own film should the short film extra they included with the iTunes version be any indication.